The Hampden Negroni, featuring Smith & Cross rum

 I enjoy nearly all distilled spirits, but rum in particular.
 Unsurprisingly then, my Negroni experiments usually start with a base of rum rather than gin.
 One day I came across a recipe online that called to me – The Kingston Negroni.
 It uses Smith & Cross rum, a Jamaican rum with high amounts of “funk”, technically called esters, but we’re being informal here.
 Smith and Cross has bold, fruity flavors that I savor.
 However, the Campari that the Kingston Negroni recipe calls for is also bold, and to my palate masks some of the Smith and Cross goodness.

 What to do?
 In these situations I experiment with alternate spirits and ratios.
 My go-to Campari replacement in many recipes is GranClassico from Switzerland.
-In terms of overall intensity I find Gran Classico to be equal to Campari, however the flavors of Gran Classico are spread out over more notes.
+In terms of overall intensity, I find Gran Classico to be equal to Campari, however the flavors of Gran Classico are spread out over more notes.
 As for ingredient ratios, I deviated from the common 1:1:1, choosing instead to use 6:4:3, which Smith and Cross in the lead position, and the vermouth dialed down to reduce the overall sweetness.
 Made this way, it’s my go-to “happy drink” after a long day, and many of my friends have come to feel the same way.

 While I’ve informally called this “My Kingston Negroni” to friends, I realized my recipe needed a unique name to distinguish itself from the somewhat established standard Kingston Negroni.
 I’ve dubbed my variation the Hampden Negroni, honoring the Hampden Estates Distillery from which Smith and Cross originates.